semweb4skosshuttle/skosshuttle-standalone/README.md

 Tomcat application complete with API ready-to be used after correct initialization.

 # Preliminaries
-Please make sure your docker is running, you have docker-compose installed and you are logged in into the repository ch.semweb:15476 - then unzip the file and move it to your place.
+Please make sure your docker is running, you have docker-compose installed and you are logged in into the repository ch.semweb:15476 (*) - then unzip the file and move it to your place.
+You might want to use the unzipped folder structure instead of the file structure. cd to SKS_SA_COMPOSED and adapt files.

 Although the docker-compose-http.yml (HTTP-only) version should run immediately, it is a good way first to start one component, then the other and see whether they are communicating.
 The suggested sequence is: